 Aspect ratio: The number of horizontal pixels (or rows) for every vertical pixel (or column).
-This is generally described as a whole number ratio (16:9 for 1920 by 1080, 16:10 for 1920 by 1200, etc.), but it can also be expressed in decimal form as as 1.77 (16:9) or 1.6 (16:10).
-Nearly all modern TVs have an aspect ratio of 16:9, which is the standard used by nearly every type of media content from DVD on up.
+This is generally described as a whole number ratio (16:9 for 1920x1080, 16:10 for 1920x1200, and so on), but it can also be expressed in decimal form as as 1.77 (16:9) or 1.6 (16:10).
+Nearly all modern TVs have an aspect ratio of 16:9, which is the standard used by nearly every type of media content, including DVD and Blu-ray.

 Refresh rate, scanning rate, or vertical frequency: The number of times per second a display is redrawn.
 60Hz means 60 times (cycles) per second, 120Hz means 120 times per second.
 That’s as fast as they go in consumer TVs (there are some 144Hz computer monitors, but that’s beyond the scope of this article.

 Faux rates employed in marketing, such as Effective Frame Rate, Motion Rate, et al, are indicative, but fuzzy numbers that can also be misleading.
 Higher faux rates are generally better, but they factor in techniques (e.g., frame insertion and strobing the backlight) used to lessen artifacts such as judder (jerks in the video stream).
 Look for the true refresh rate in the online specifications.
 A display that can refresh at 120Hz, or 120 cycles refresh per second will deliver a better picture than a 60Hz TV; otherwise, vendors wouldn’t bother.